tob-asco/seeds/README.md

     - *PUT*
       1. `ControllerName_PutEndpoint_ReturnsSuccessAndUpdatedDb()` (i.e. update the context)
       2. `ControllerName_PutEndpoint_IfNotExistReturnsNotFound()`
+      3. if `MyModelFromDb` and hence an AutoMapper map exists: `ControllerName_PutEndpoint_LeavesSomeProperty()` to ensure that AutoMapper doesn't update provided values
     - *POST*
       1. `ControllerName_PostEndpoint_ReturnsSuccessAndUpdatedDb()` (i.e. update the context)
       2. `ControllerName_PostEndpoint_IfExistReturnsConflict()`
+      3. if `MyModelToDb` exists: `ControllerName_PostEndpoint_ReturnsUpdatedPk()` to ensure that we recieve the model as is in the DB from POST
     - e.g. `UserControllerTests.cs`
   - `ProgramTest.cs` (the test server startup class)
 - **seeds.Dal.Tests** (xUnit test project of the DAL units)